 What Is Cascade Investment LLC?

 Put simply, Cascade Investment LLC is the secretive private holding company of the software mogul.
-Nearly every day the stock exchange has been open for 20+ years, Bill Gates has sold off as much Microsoft stock as he can without lowering the price of the stock, paid the taxes, and transferred the proceeds to this holding company.
+Nearly every day the stock exchange has been open for 20+ years, Bill Gates has sold off as much Microsoft stock as he can without lowering the price of the stock, paid the taxes, and transferred a portion of the proceeds to this holding company.
 Michael Larson, a well respected, successful value investor manages it on a full-time basis from the Kirkland, Washington headquarters.

 A Glimpse At Some of the Known Investment Positions of Cascade Investment LLC